ahellqui/crisp8/README.md

 Look at the files in include/public.
 Also, you have to call `srand` somewhere in your program for the chip-8's random instruction.

 ## Examples
-Examples of how to use parts of the API can be found in the examples directory.
+Examples of some of parts of the API can be found in the examples directory.
+For a complete example of a frontend (though currently without the debugging interface) you may want to look at [crisp8-sdl](https://github.com/ahellqui/crisp8-sdl).
-*Link to reference frontend implementation that unfortunately doesn't exist yet*

 ## Building
 Building crisp8 requires a c compiler and cmake.